 When it happens naturally, as it did for millions of years, tree loss is a normal part of the cycle of life.
 A tree dies and another one grows.
 Now, with man’s interference and the loss of trees happening at an alarming rate, our planet can’t breathe.
 It was never designed to handle all that we’re putting it through.
 Climate change being at the top of the list.

 Reducing factory and auto emissions might be the first thing you think of when tackling this global issue.
 Guess what?
 We don’t need fancy gadgets or millions invested in new technologies to fight climate change.
 There’s a simpler way to remove carbon dioxide from the air: trees!

 Trees absorb CO2 from the air as they grow.
 Using energy from the sun, they turn the carbon captured from the CO2 molecules into building blocks for their trunks, branches, and foliage.
 This is all part of the carbon cycle and ReTree has created the simplest way to increase the number of trees and help reverse climate change.
 Other brands are getting involved too; Loveplugs have announced there will be 10 trees planted for every order their store takes.
 This is a great way to get involved for anyone who wants to help but can’t plant trees themselves for whatever reason.
 Make an order with them and you are basically planting ten trees!

 Now multiply these results by thousands and millions of trees!
-We can’t stop climate change, but we can make an incredible impact, together, one tree at a time.
+We can’t stop climate change, but together we can make an incredible impact, one tree at a time.

 For more information visit ReTree online and start filling our forests!

 Well, the planet is warming and its okay to be afraid.
 Climate change threatens the collapse of civilization within this century.
 Confronting this crisis is the great moral imperative of our time.